-Resources (click on images to go to the links)
+Resources (click on images or underlined text to go to the links.)

 Resources for Parents

 Another resource for families and people in general is Deaf Children and Signing.
 This site is published by the author of the novel, Mindfield, John F. Egbert.
 The website offers a sort of primer on deafness, hard of hearing and American Sign Language.

 SignOn Friends like Me is a new subscription service within the SignOn Platform that promotes social language and peer to peer companionship in small groups.
 Deaf and Hard of Hearing (DHH) children connect with 2-3 other DHH children under the guidance of one of our DHH Adult Mentors.
 Through a live, two-way video session, Friends Like Me provides fun social learning experiences for DHH children around the country

 Best-selling children’s books performed in American Sign Language, by ASL masters Peter Cook and Keith Wann.

 Popular children’s books are brought to life by original music, voice, and sign language.
 This series helps all children appreciate the richness of visual language and teaches hearing and deaf children basic American Sign Language (ASL) vocabulary.

 Dr. Vicars offers an entire online course for free!
 You can also opt for college units for a fee.
 Here's a sample video from his home page.